 According to the Apostle Paul, real transformation requires a struggle against spiritual strongholds.

 In their case the god of this world has blinded the minds of the unbelievers, to keep them from seeing the light of the gospel of the glory of Christ, who is the image of God.
 (2 Corinthians 4:4)

 For though we walk in the flesh, we are not waging war according to the flesh.
 For the weapons of our warfare are not of the flesh but have divine power to destroy strongholds.
 (2 Corinthians 10:3–4)

 The Bible does not see these billions of people primarily as citizens of countries.

 Rather, they are members of “the nations” (éthnos in ancient Greek), also called “tribes and peoples and languages” in the Bible.

 After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb, clothed in white robes, with palm branches in their hands, and crying out with a loud voice, “Salvation belongs to our God who sits on the throne, and to the Lamb!”
 (Rev 7:9–10 ESV)

-Therefore, when we look at the mission task through the 10/40 Window we see more clearly the vast number of tribes and peoples and languages that God is calling to faith in Jesus Christ.
+Therefore, when we look at the mission task through the 10/40 Window we see more clearly the vast number of tribes, peoples, and languages that God is calling to faith in Jesus Christ.
 And we are then better able to appreciate the strategic implications of, and the necessity of obedience to, Christ’s command to make disciples of all nations.

 At ANM, we are grateful for God’s gift of Luis and Doris Bush, and their vision for the 10/40 Window.
 Their vision has helped us focus ours.
 As we look through this portal we are better able to see and engage with the incredible need of our world and the extraordinary opportunities for the fulfillment of Jesus’ promise in Matthew 24.